 When we’ve had a device damaged it is always an accident, but it usually involves a student that is walking over to show us something while the screen is open or they are trying to type with the device balanced on one arm.

 Teach your students to save their work, close the device, walk to you, open the device (enter the password again if needed) and then show you.
 Have a surface for them to rest the device on if they need to click or type.

 Remind students about not running with the devices.

 It seems that most of the cords, plugs and teeny tiny pieces aren’t always made “classroom grade.”
 They break easily and aren’t always practical.
 Teach your students how to be gentle with plugs and cords.

 One of our mottoes is “unplug before you tug.”
 This prevents the cords from being ripped out of the cart.

-We rarely have broken plugs or cords.
+It is rare that we have broken plugs or cords.

-Headphones and Mice
+How to Store Headphones and Mice

 Our school requires students to use their own headphones that are part of their school supply list, but we also have a few sets that students can borrow if they find their headphones have stopped working or they couldn’t afford their own pair.